CleverCloud/doc.clever-cloud.com/administrate/log-management.md

 ---
 title: Logs management
 position: 3
-shortdesc: How to manage addons and applications log drains
+shortdesc: How to manage addons and applications logs and drains
 tags:
  - administrate
 keywords: